Super Bowl 2018 Odds: Patriots & Vikings Top Favorites To Win NFL Championship

 After another weekend of NFL Playoffs action, the latest Super Bowl 2018 odds have ruled out a few teams and left several other teams as the favorites.
 Right now, no team has better odds than Tom Brady and the New England Patriots, as the defending champions have held that spot for weeks now.
 However, due to where the Super Bowl is being played, an NFC contender is also near the top.
 Where does that leave the underdogs?
 Here are the latest Super Bowl 2018 odds and updates for the remaining teams.

 On Saturday, football fans watched a close game unfold between the No. 1 seed in the NFC, the Philadelphia Eagles, and last season’s Super Bowl runner-up team, the Atlanta Falcons.
 Philadelphia hung on for a five-point win behind their backup quarterback Nick Foles to remain in the hunt for a trip to the Super Bowl.
 In the second game of the day, the New England Patriots took care of business by routing Marcus Mariota and the Tennessee Titans.
 Due to the outcomes of Saturday’s games, New England remained the overall favorite on Vegas Insider‘s future odds to win the Super Bowl, while Philadelphia was tied with the Pittsburgh Steelers at 6 to 1 odds to win it all.
+That changed once all of the games finished for the weekend.

 We practiced together in August.